Never Ending Tour

 The Never Ending Tour is the popular name for Bob Dylan's ongoing touring schedule which began on June 7, 1988.
-During the course of the tour, musicians have come and gone as the band has continued to evolve.
-The tour amassed a huge fan base with some fans traveling from around the world to attend as many Dylan shows as possible.
+The tour has amassed a huge fan base with some fans traveling from around the world to attend as many Dylan shows as possible.

 Dylan himself has been dismissive of the Never Ending Tour tag.
-In the sleeve notes to his album World Gone Wrong (1993), Dylan wrote:
+He writes in the sleeve notes to his album World Gone Wrong (1993):

-His subsequent touring schedule has continued to be referred to as the "Never Ending Tour" by most media outlets.
+Nevertheless, his touring schedule has continued to be referred to as the "Never Ending Tour" by most media outlets.

-According to Swedish researcher Olof Björner, Dylan played his 2,000th show of the Never Ending Tour on October 16, 2007, in Dayton, Ohio.
-He played his 3,000th show of the Never Ending Tour on April 19, 2019, in Innsbruck, Austria.
-Dylan has attributed much of the versatility of his live shows to the talent of his backing band, with whom he recorded each of his 21st-century studio albums: Love and Theft (2001); Modern Times (2006); Together Through Life (2009); Christmas in the Heart (2009); Tempest (2012); Shadows in the Night (2015); Fallen Angels (2016); Triplicate (2017) and Rough and Rowdy Ways (2020).
+According to Swedish researcher Olof Björner, Dylan played show number 2,000 of the Never Ending Tour on October 16, 2007, in Dayton, Ohio.
+He played show number 3,000 on April 19, 2019, in Innsbruck, Austria.
+Dylan has attributed much of the versatility of his live shows to the talent of his backing band, with whom he recorded each of his 21st-century studio albums: Love and Theft (2001); Modern Times (2006); Together Through Life (2009); Christmas in the Heart (2009); Tempest (2012); Shadows in the Night (2015); Fallen Angels (2016); Triplicate (2017); and Rough and Rowdy Ways (2020).

-Following the 2019 touring year, performances in Japan and the US were cancelled during 2020 due to the COVID-19 pandemic.
-On September 27, 2021, via his official website, Dylan announced a new tour called the Rough and Rowdy Ways World Wide Tour, spanning 2021-2024, with the tour starting in November.
+Following the 2019 touring year, performances were cancelled during 2020 in Japan and the US due to the COVID-19 pandemic.
+On September 27, 2021, Dylan announced a new tour called the Rough and Rowdy Ways World Wide Tour, spanning 2021-2026, with the tour starting in November 2021.
 This tour has been referred to by the media as an extension of his ongoing Never Ending Tour.

 Origin

-The tour's name was cemented when journalist Adrian Deevoy published his interview with Dylan in Q Magazine no.39, December 1989.
-The critic Michael Gray listened to Deevoy's interview tape, and points out in The Bob Dylan Encyclopedia that though Deevoy's article put the phrase into Dylan's mouth, in fact the label came from Deevoy in the following exchange:
+The tour's name was cemented when journalist Adrian Deevoy published his interview with Dylan in Q Magazine no. 39, December 1989.
+Critic Michael Gray listened to Deevoy's interview tape and points out in The Bob Dylan Encyclopedia that Deevoy's article put the phrase into Dylan's mouth, but it actually came from Deevoy in the following exchange: